Ploidy: More than one nucleus per cell

-Over evolutionary time scales in which chromosomal polymorphisms accumulate, these changes become less apparent by karyotype – for example, humans are generally regarded as diploid, but the 2R hypothesis has confirmed two rounds of whole genome duplication in early vertebrate ancestors.

 Haplodiploidy

 Ploidy can also vary between individuals of the same species or at different stages of the life cycle.
 In some insects it differs by caste.
-In humans, only the gametes are haploid, but in many of the social insects, including ants, bees, and termites, males develop from unfertilized eggs, making them haploid for their entire lives, even as adults.
+In humans, only the gametes are haploid, but in many of the social insects, including ants and bees, males develop from unfertilized eggs, making them haploid for their entire lives, even as adults.

 In the Australian bulldog ant, Myrmecia pilosula, a haplodiploid species, haploid individuals of this species have a single chromosome and diploid individuals have two chromosomes.
 In Entamoeba, the ploidy level varies from 4n to 40n in a single population.
 Alternation of generations occurs in most plants, with individuals "alternating" ploidy level between different stages of their sexual life cycle.

 Tissue-specific polyploidy

 In large multicellular organisms, variations in ploidy level between different tissues, organs, or cell lineages are common.
 Because the chromosome number is generally reduced only by the specialized process of meiosis, the somatic cells of the body inherit and maintain the chromosome number of the zygote by mitosis.
 However, in many situations somatic cells double their copy number by means of endoreduplication as an aspect of cellular differentiation.

+Cardiac polyploidy

 For example, the hearts of two-year-old human children contain 85% diploid and 15% tetraploid nuclei, but by 12 years of age the proportions become approximately equal, and adults examined contained 27% diploid, 71% tetraploid and 2% octaploid nuclei.

+Hepatic polyploidy

+In hepatocyte polyploidization, liver cells (hepatocytes) acquire more than two complete sets of chromosomes, a characteristic feature of mammalian hepatocytes.
+At birth, all hepatocytes are diploid (2n), but during postnatal development — particularly around weaning in rodents and in early childhood in humans — they undergo polyploidization primarily through cytokinesis failure, leading to binucleated tetraploid (4n) or mononucleated polyploid cells.
+This process continues gradually with age, influenced by insulin signalling/Akt signaling, metabolic dysfunction, and cellular stress.